zahidtdx61/Base-React-Project-Template/README.md

 - **React DOM**: Provides DOM-specific methods that can be used at the top level of a web app to enable React components to be rendered into the DOM.
 - **React Helmet Async**: A package for managing document head tags in React.
 - **React Router DOM**: Declarative routing for React.
+- **React Prop-Types**: A library for typechecking React props and similar objects.

 ## Development Dependencies